kudryaA/Wardrober-Genetic-Algorithm/README.md

 # Plans
-I want't to create android application.
+I want to create android application.
 Person load photo of clothes and give information about it.
 After that wardrobe is full, people can get the best set for wear/